-Currently located on Orchard Street in New Haven, the Strong School was originally opened in 1808 and has been relocated multiple times within in the City of New Haven.
-With a vision “to empower 21st Century learners by giving them the communication, academic, and social skills necessary to succeed in a technologically advancing world,” this PreK-4 lab school will be relocated in 2019 to a new site on the campus of Southern Connecticut State University.
+Originally located on Orchard Street in New Haven, the Strong School was opened in 1808 and has been relocated multiple times within in the City of New Haven.
+With a vision “to empower 21st Century learners by giving them the communication, academic, and social skills necessary to succeed in a technologically advancing world,” this PreK-4 lab school was relocated in 2019 to a new site on the campus of Southern Connecticut State University (SCSU).
 From this location, the School and the University have been able to deepen their collaboration and provide a dynamic project-based educational experience for students and valuable opportunities for students and faculty of SCSU’s School of Education.

 New Haven operates the largest school construction program in Connecticut.
 Starting in 1995, the Citywide School Construction Program has addressed 41 school programs with additions, renovation, or new construction.
 New Haven public school buildings are designed to enhance the learning environment for students and staff and provide facilities that can be used year-round by the school and community.
 By 2016, these projects totaled $1.489 billion in building investment; overall nearly 4 million square feet of school building will be impacted by the program.

-For the Obama School project, JCJ and Pickard Chilton used NHPS’s design guidelines and worked with Gilbane as Program Manager and a School-Based Building Advisory Committee (SBBAC), which included school staff, parents, community members and the area alderpeople.
+For the Obama School project, JCJ and Pickard Chilton used New Haven Public School’s (NHPS) design guidelines and worked with Gilbane as Program Manager and a School-Based Building Advisory Committee (SBBAC), which included school staff, parents, community members and the area alder people.
 Utilizing New Haven’s standard for construction’s outline program requirements, guidelines relate to New Haven's design requirements the team began the process of becoming informed about the District’s expectations and learned more about the School’s unique mission and program.

 The City of New Haven, Barack H. Obama School and Southern Connecticut State University collaborate on the delivery of education to a unique population of students.
 This 21st century communication lab school utilizes a project-based approach in delivering of a global studies, language, and STEM curriculum while also supporting SCSU students in gaining pre-service teaching experience.